 This map shows recent changes to Kīlauea's active East Rift Zone lava flow field.
-The area of the flow on July 7 is shown in pink, while widening and advancement of the flow as of July 23 is shown in red.
-The yellow line is the active lava tube system.
+The area of the flow field on January 5 is shown in pink, while widening and advancement of the flow field as mapped on January 19 is shown in red.
+The yellow lines show the active lava tube system.
 Puʻu ʻŌʻō lava flows erupted prior to June 27, 2014, are shown in gray.

 Full resolution map (opens in new window)